plippe/blog/_posts/2018-09-01-taming-cats-equality.md

 res0: Boolean = false
 ```

 The code is valid as `==` is defined in the `Any` class.
 It compares one `Any` to another.
-It compiles, but I doubt anyone would intentionally want a comparator that always return `false`.
+It compiles, but I doubt anyone would intentionally want a comparator that always returns `false`.

 A more restrictive equality statement would help avoid errors.